 Parts of this recipe can be made ahead of time.
 The chicken actually tastes best when it has had a chance to soak for several hours in the buttermilk.
 However, once it is baked, the oven fried chicken tastes best fresh.

-- Place chicken strips in a large Ziploc bag and cover with buttermilk.
-Seal bag tightly (squeezing out all the air) and allow chicken to soak for at LEAST an hour (several hours is best).
+- Place chicken pieces in a large resealable bag and cover with buttermilk.
+Seal bag tightly, squeezing out all the air.
+Marinate chicken for at least 1 hour or up to overnight.

 - Preheat oven to 400 degrees.

-- Spray the bottom of a 9x13 pan with cooking spray then cut up the butter into pieces and place around the bottom of the pan (doing it this way keeps the chicken from sticking as bad).
+- Spray the bottom of a 9×13 pan or 11×17 pan with cooking spray then cut up the butter into pieces and place around the bottom of the pan.
+This keeps the chicken from sticking to the pan.

 - Place the pan in the oven for about 8-10 minutes until the butter is melted and HOT.

-- Remove from oven and spread melted butter around the bottom of the pan.
+- Remove the pan from oven and spread melted butter around the bottom of the pan.

 - Shake excess buttermilk off of chicken and completely coat each piece with the seasoning mix.

-- Carefully place each piece of chicken in the pan.
+- Place each coated piece of chicken in the pan.

-- Cook for 15 min.
-Turn each piece of chicken and continue cooking for 15-20 more minutes, or until cooked through.
+- Remove pan from oven and carefully turn each piece of chicken over.
+Continue baking for 15-20 more minutes, or until cooked through.